-For the past 44 years, more than 100 Pennsylvania State Police investigators worked tirelessly to solve the murder of a young, unidentified female they called Beth Doe.
+For 44 years, more than 100 Pennsylvania State Police investigators worked tirelessly to solve the murder of a young, unidentified pregnant female they called Beth Doe.

 From the original investigator to the now-retired Cpls. who pushed for DNA testing, to the troopers who arrested the alleged killer.
 All played a vital role.

 Fast forward to March 2021.
 Suddenly the pieces of this decades-old puzzle started to fall into place.
-Thanks to forensic genealogy investigators now know 'Beth Doe' was Evelyn Colon of Jersey City, New Jersey.
-Colon, 15, was strangled, shot, and dismembered allegedly by her then 19-year-old boyfriend, Luis Sierra, of Ozone Park, New York.
+Thanks to forensic genealogy, investigators now know 'Beth Doe' was 15-year-old Evelyn Colon of Jersey City, New Jersey.
+Colon was strangled, shot, and dismembered allegedly by her then 19-year-old boyfriend, Luis Sierra, of Ozone Park, New York.

 "He was the last person to have been with Evelyn as they were living in an apartment in Jersey City in 1976," said Lt.
 Devon Brutosky, Troop N criminal investigation section commander.